gabrielklein/SensorNode/README.md

 SensorNode is an opensource framework to configure access to different modules on the ESP8266 NodeMCU.

+You can simulate an access on the SensorNode here https://gabrielklein.github.io/SensorNode/data/

 # What you can currently do?

 * Access temperature, time, leds using a REST API / JSON.